antonio-fernandez-campagna/Autonomous_Stretcher/README.md

 # Autonomous Stretcher

-An autonomous Stretcher for hospitals or enclosure closed to remotely send a stretcher from point A to point B. Based on ROS and simulated on Gazebo
+An autonomous Stretcher for hospitals or enclosure closed to remotely send a stretcher from point A to point B. Based on ROS and simulated on Gazebo.

 # Table of contents